alexandertrefz/essence/packages/website/diagnostics.md

 escape.
 A String understands `\"`, `\\`, `\n`, `\t`, `\{` and `\}`; every other
 backslash is an error.
 The character after it is read as itself so the rest of the String still lexes — write `\\` for a literal backslash.

+### `comment-in-hole`

+A `§` Comment was written inside a String's interpolation hole.
+A Comment runs to the end of its line, which inside a hole would swallow the hole's `}` and the String's closing `"`.
+The Comment is read as ending at the first `}` (or the end of its line) so the String and everything after it still lex — move the Comment out of the String.

+### `nesting-too-deep`

+Expressions, Types and blocks nest more than 256 levels deep at one point in the Program.
+The parser reads nesting by recursion, so there is a depth at which it would run out of call stack mid-read and crash without a report — it refuses at 256 levels instead, with one.
+Break the nesting up: name intermediate values as Constants, or intermediate Types as Type Aliases.

 ### `redundant-parameter-label`